by Eva Rivers

 He let her lead him to the sitting room but kept his eyes half open.

 ‘What’s this?’ he said breaking through a web of streamers that hung in his way.

-The room, the colour of putty since before they’d moved in, now looked like a splintered rainbow.
-A sky blue banner with Happy Birthday emblazoned in gold letters hung across the radiator.
-Clusters of balloons – pink, yellow, purple, orange, lime green, shaped as stars, as hearts, as God knows what – bobbed from their anchors.
-He glared at the table where his gaze shifted from one overfilled plate to another – sandwiches, sausages, crisps, biscuits, jelly, jam tarts.
+The room, the colour of putty since before they’d moved in, was now a gaudy and sickly concoction.
+A sky blue banner with Happy Birthday emblazoned in gold hung across the radiator.
+Clusters of balloons – red, yellow, purple, orange, lime green, shaped as stars, as hearts, as God knows what – bobbed from their anchors.
+Colin glared at the table where his gaze shifted from one overfilled plate to another – sandwiches, sausages, crisps, biscuits, jelly, jam tarts, marshmallows.
 And the centrepiece, a birthday cake with a single candle and Happy Birthday Joey iced in Deirdre’s unsteady hand.

 ‘What the fuck is this?’